 3/22/19: Updates on Kaiser Auditorium Redevelopment Project

 3/8/19: Arts-Centered Plan for Kaiser Auditorium Draws Both Praise and Doubt

 2/23/19: Our first emergency ordinance to protect renters from displacement

 2/20/19: Bas becomes first Filipina on Oakland City Council

 2/15/19: Join Us: Community Forum on Kaiser Convention Center Redevelopment

 2/15/19: Councilmember Statement on Lakeside Park Encampment Closures

 2/13/19: Oakland's Lake Merritt homeless encampments will be removed, city says

 1/31/19: Oakland city workers rally outside City Hall, with council members

 1/6/19: What did neighbors share at our first community meeting?

-Councilmember Bas has monthly office hours.
+Councilmember Bas has ongoing office hours.
 Stay tuned for a link to sign up for the next one!